-5.12.11 Cemeteries and crematoria
+5.12.11.
+Cemeteries and crematoria

 Properties used as cemeteries and/or crematoria and registered in the names of private persons or organisations may qualify for the rebate.
-The status of the applicant's activities will be reassessed upon annual application as confirmed by the City's Cemetery Co-ordinator, Community Services Directorate after inspection.
+Owners must apply for the rebate when a new GV or SV, as the case may be, are implemented and the use of the properties must be confirmed by the City's Cemetery Co-ordinator, Community Services Directorate after inspection.

-5.12.12 Cultural institutions
+5.12.12.
+Cultural institutions